YinHK-gameDev/unity-learn/camera & render pipelines/Post Processing/volumes.md

 ### Volumes

+In Unity, a Volume is a system used to **apply post-processing effects, lighting settings, skyboxes, fog, and other environment-related effects** in a defined 3D area of the scene.

 - The Universal Render Pipeline(URP) uses volumes for post-processing effects. **Volumes can override or extend scene properties depending on the camera position relative to each volume**.